Spotlight Series

 Spring 2025 Events and Workshops

-The gold listings are pre-collegiate workshops for middle and/or high school students with specific age ranges.
+The gold listings are workshops or camps for middle and/or high school students with specific age ranges.

 The blue listings are events and workshops for community members of all ages.